Udhays07/My-100-days-C-coding-Challenge/README.md

 76. Write Program to check if two arrays are the same or not. [(code)](https://github.com/Udhays07/My-100-days-C-coding-Challenge/blob/main/Day76.c)
 77. Write Program to find the array type. [(code)](https://github.com/Udhays07/My-100-days-C-coding-Challenge/blob/main/Day77.c)
 78. Write Program to find missing elements of a range. [(code)](https://github.com/Udhays07/My-100-days-C-coding-Challenge/blob/main/Day78.c)
-79. Write Program to find Triplets with a given sum
+79. Write Program to find Triplets with a given sum.[(code)](https://github.com/Udhays07/My-100-days-C-coding-Challenge/blob/main/Day79.c)
 80. Write Program to find number of even and odd elements in an array
 81. Write Program to find Frequency of each element of an array
 82. Write Program for basic array operations (Insert, delete and search an element)